Adolescent and Young Adult (AYA) Sarcoma Program

 Sarcoma and AYA

-Sarcoma is a rare type of cancer that arises from the connective tissues of the body (bones and soft tissues such as muscle and fat).
-There are over 150 types of sarcomas, and they are treated in many different ways.
+Sarcomas are a rare group of cancers that arises from the connective tissues of the body (bones and soft tissues such as muscle and fat).
+There are over 150 types of sarcomas, and they are treated in different ways.
+For AYAs, these cancers occur during the important years when individuals are finishing school and building a career and family.

 Our Mission